apache/datafusion/datafusion/optimizer/README.md

 DataFusion has modular design, allowing individual crates to be re-used in other projects.

-This crate is a submodule of DataFusion that provides a query optimizer for logical plans.
+This crate is a submodule of DataFusion that provides a query optimizer for logical plans, and contains an extensive set of OptimizerRules that may rewrite the plan and/or its expressions so they execute more quickly while still computing the same result.

 ## Running the Optimizer